Best eco-friendly home and cleaning products

 Best for: Wide range of eco-friendly products.

-Peace With The Wild has a huge selection of environmentally-friendly items, with an aim to make plastic-free and eco-friendly products more accessible.
+Peace With The Wild has a huge selection of environmentally friendly items.

-The categories on their site include skincare, haircare, makeup, bathroom, kitchen, general home products and even cooking ingredients.
+The categories on its site include skincare, haircare, makeup, bathroom, kitchen, general home products and even cooking ingredients.

 Best for: Bamboo products for the kitchen and bathroom.

 As we mentioned earlier, The Cheeky Panda sells great bamboo products like kitchen roll and toilet roll.
-And they have loads more home and cleaning products available, such as antibacterial wipes, cleansing wipes and pocket tissues.
+And it has loads more home and cleaning products available, such as antibacterial wipes, face wipes and pocket tissues.

 The Cheeky Panda uses Virgin Pulp Bamboo which would have otherwise been wasted from sustainably sourced forests.
 As bamboo plants grow 30 times faster than trees, it's a more sustainable alternative.